 In 2018, TRACOM began to develop the SS v3.
-Its predecessor, the SSP-E, had been in use since 2003 and, like all psychological measures, it had reached a point where it was ready to be revised.
-Over time, language evolves and the meaning of items can change from their original intent.
+Its predecessor, the SSP-E had been in use since 2003 and, like all psychological measures, it had reached a point where it was ready to be revised.
+Over time language evolves and the meaning of items can change from their original intent.
 Also, some items may become unnecessary because they no longer contribute to reliability or validity.
 For instance, items that measure Responsiveness can have too much redundancy, meaning items are too similar with one another and don't contribute unique information to the measure.
 In this case, some Responsiveness items can be dropped without affecting reliability or validity.
-TRACOM had been analyzing the items regularly over the years and had identified certain items that were showing a decrease in reliability and/or validity.
-Thus, these items were ready to either be revised or discarded.
+TRACOM had been analyzing the items regularly over the years and had identified certain items that were ready to be revised or discarded.

 In addition to these issues, the workplace has evolved.
-While dispersed teams working in different locations was not uncommon in the mid-2000s, virtual teams are now more ubiquitous and are distinguished by team members rarely interacting in person.
-This makes it challenging to assess certain aspects of one another's behavior.
+While working in different locations was not uncommon in the mid-2000s, working from home is now normal.
+This can make it challenging to assess one another's behavior.
 TRACOM needed an assessment that could account for the unique needs of virtual teams.
+Our goals for SS v3 were threefold: